bioconda/bioconda.github.io/_sources/recipes/maxalign-rs/README.rst.txt

    :replaces_section_title:
    :noindex:

-   A Rust reimplementation of the MaxAlign algorithm for optimizing multiple sequence alignments by maximizing the alignment area
+   A tool for optimizing multiple sequence alignments by maximizing the alignment area.

    :homepage: https://github.com/apcamargo/maxalign-rs
    :license: GPL-3.0-only